andrew/ultimate-awesome/README.md

 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [Awesome-RS-VL-Data](https://github.com/VisionXLab/Awesome-RS-VL-Data) - Awesome Remote Sensing Vision-Language Datasets.
 - [Awesome-Deep-Learning-of-Remote-Sensing](https://github.com/whut2962575697/Awesome-Deep-Learning-of-Remote-Sensing) - Awesome Deep Learning of Remote Sensing.
+- [awesome-robot-visual-imitation-learning](https://github.com/ZhihaoAIRobotic/awesome-robot-visual-imitation-learning) - A collection of papers, codes and talks of visual imitation learning/imitation learning from video for robotics.
 - [Awesome-Multimodal-Chatbot](https://github.com/zjr2000/Awesome-Multimodal-Chatbot) - Awesome Multimodal Assistant is a curated list of multimodal chatbots/conversational assistants that utilize various modes of interaction, such as text, speech, images, and videos, to provide a seamless and versatile user experience.
 - [awesome-gatling](https://github.com/aliesbelik/awesome-gatling) - A collection of resources covering different aspects of Gatling load testing tool usage.
 - [awesome-msdyn365fo](https://github.com/anderson-joyle/awesome-msdyn365fo) - A curated list of awesome Microsoft Dynamics 365 for Finance and Operations repositories, blogs, documents and resources.